 Extreme Risk laws

 These laws, increasingly being adopted by states, empower family members and law enforcement to petition a judge to temporarily block a person from having guns if they pose a danger to themselves or others.
 Extreme Risk laws—also known as Red Flag laws—can help prevent suicide, too.
-That is meaningful because suicide accounts for nearly two-thirds of gun deaths in this country,43Centers for Disease Control and Prevention, National Center for Health Statistics.
+That is meaningful because nearly six out of every 10 gun deaths are suicides,43Centers for Disease Control and Prevention, National Center for Health Statistics.
 WONDER Online Database, Underlying Cause of Death.
-Firearm suicide deaths to total gun deaths ratio developed using five years of the most recent available data: 2015 to 2019. and the suicide rate among children and teens has been increasing exponentially in the past 10 years.
+Firearm suicide deaths to total gun deaths ratio developed using four years of the most recent available data: 2018 to 2021. and the suicide rate among children and teens has been increasing exponentially in the past 10 years.

 Secure gun storage and child access prevention laws